ReconfigureIO/UX/docs/source/tutorial_3_structure_comms.rst

 There are a few elements that need to be included in your host code:

 * A ``world`` needs to be set up for managing the FPGA so it can work correctly and clean up when the work is done.
-For more information on this, see the ``world`` entry in our `FPGA interface docs <http://godoc.reconfigure.io/v0.12.7/host/pkg/xcl/index.html#World>`_.
+For more information on this, see the ``world`` entry in our |FPGA|.
 * Set aside some space in shared memory to put data for the FPGA to collect, and to pass results back to the host.
 * Pass data to the FPGA – input data, pointers to input data, a pointer to where you want the results to end up, maybe an expected length if you are passing an array etc.
 * Set the FPGA running.